The Comprehensive Guide to Dietary Fibers: Unlocking Health, Wellness, and Vitality In the vast and intricate world of nutrition, few comp...

 potato baked or microwaved; or whole-grain crackers with avocado or nut butter.

-suggests that a high-fiber diet is associated with a reduced risk of colorectal
+evidence suggests that a high-fiber diet is associated with a reduced risk of

-cancer.
+colorectal cancer.
 Multiple mechanisms contribute to this protective effect.
-Fiber

-increases stool bulk, diluting potential carcinogens and speeding up transit
+Fiber increases stool bulk, diluting potential carcinogens and speeding up

-time, reducing the colon's exposure to harmful substances.
-It binds to bile
+transit time, reducing the colon's exposure to harmful substances.
+It binds to

 short-chain fatty acids (SCFAs), particularly butyrate, which nourishes colon